 Introduction

 Mitochondria are essential for the metabolism of energy, regulation of apoptosis, and signalling of cells.
 In malignant cells, mitochondria differ structurally and functionally from those in normal cells and actively take part in metabolic reprogramming.
 The overproduction of reactive oxygen species (ROS), which causes genomic instability, modifying the gene expression, and participation in signalling pathways, are the characteristic of mitochondria in cancer cells (Bhatti et al., 2021).
 Mitochondrial cristae architecture and membrane dynamics are central determinants of cellular bioenergetics, apoptosis and innate immune signaling.
-This review synthesizes recent advances describing how the MICOS complex, OPA1 and ATP synthase oligomers cooperate to shape cristae; how cristae disorganization leads to mitochondrial DNA (mtDNA) release and inflammation and how these structural changes are repurposed in cancer to support metabolic rewiring, metastasis and therapy resistance.
-Emphasis is placed on DRP1-driven mitochondrial fragmentation and OPA1-mediated cristae integrity in the context of the Warburg effect and tumour bioenergetics.
+This review synthesizes recent advances describing how the mitochondrial contact site and crista organizing system (MICOS) MICOS??? complex, OPA1 (OPA1 Mitochondrial Dynamin Like GTPase), which is a Protein Coding gene and ATP synthase oligomers cooperate to shape cristae; how cristae disorganization leads to mitochondrial DNA (mtDNA) release and inflammation and how these structural changes are repurposed in cancer to support metabolic rewiring, metastasis and therapy resistance.
+Emphasis is placed on DRP1-driven mitochondrial fragmentation and OPA1-mediated cristae integrity in the context of the Warburg effect and tumour bioenergetics.(Need a reference)?

 Overview of mitochondria as regulators of bioenergetics, apoptosis and signalling.

 Mitochondria harbor multiple copies of mitochondrial DNA (mtDNA) in the matrix close to the inner membrane.
 The genes encoding 2 rRNAs, 22 tRNAs, and 13 polypeptides code for the subunits of the electron transport chain (ETC) and ATP synthase in the OXPHOS system found in Human mtDNA (Taanman, 1999; Wang et al., 2023).
 The import of proteins into mitochondria and the coordinated regulation of gene expression between the mitochondrial and nuclear genomes are essential for mitochondrial biogenesis and maintenance because the majority of mitochondrial proteins are encoded by nuclear genes (van den Heuvel et al., 2001; Wang et al., 2023).
-It is now acknowledged that mitochondria play a bioenergetic role in cells which is key to life and death.
+It is now acknowledged that mitochondria play a bioenergetic role in cells which is the key to life and death.
 A crucial function of mitochondria is to produce adenosine triphosphate (ATP) through oxidative phosphorylation (OXPHOS).
 At the membrane of the mitochondria electron transport chain (ETC) complexes transform the chemical energy stored in nutrients into an electrochemical gradient across the inner mitochondrial membrane.
 The outer membrane of mitochondria becomes permeable enough to release the soluble hemeprotein cytochrome C (cytc), along with Smac/Diablo, endonuclease G, and other intermembrane space proteins, in response to certain cell death signals (such as reactive oxygen species (ROS), DNA damage, etc.).
-These proteins irreversibly activate downstream caspases to carry out the apoptosis process (Burke, 2017).
+Need a reference???These proteins irreversibly activate downstream caspases to carry out the apoptosis process (Burke, 2017).
 Mitochondria, with their double membrane and dynamic morphology, are essential sites for adenosine triphosphate (ATP) synthesis and metabolic pathways like the citric acid cycle and fatty acid oxidation.
-Thus maintaining mitochondrial integrity and function in response to cellular energy demands and stresses depends on the intricate processes of mitochondrial biogenesis, fusion, and fission.
+Thus, maintaining mitochondrial integrity and function in response to cellular energy demands and stresses depends on the intricate processes of mitochondrial biogenesis, fusion, and fission.
 Gene expression and cellular responses to environmental changes are regulated by signalling pathways, protein import mechanisms, and mitochondrial DNA (Garg et al., 2026).
 Deregulation of cellular energetics has been recognized as a cancer characteristic (Hanahan et al., 2011).
+Any up-dated reference???

 Mitochondrial Dynamics: Balance between Division and Fusion